 The College requires that students attain at least a 2.0 GPA in all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.
 Individual departments or programs may require higher GPAs for graduation.

 Students in all majors in the Department of Mathematical Sciences must complete MATH 231 (or MATH 213), MATH 232, and MATH 233 (or equivalent).
 MATH 221 and MATH 222 are equivalent to MATH 231, MATH 232, and MATH 233.
-Students majoring in mathematics must have a GPA of at least 2.500 in these courses.
-All majors must take either MATH 234 or MATH 240, as well as a course in computer programming in a modern, high-level language (e.g., COMPSCI 151, COMPSCI 250, or COMPSCI 251).
+Students majoring in mathematics must have an average GPA of at least 2.500 in these courses.
+All majors must take either MATH 234 or MATH 240, as well as a course in computer programming in a modern, high-level language (e.g., COMPSCI 151, COMPSCI 202, COMPSCI 240, COMPSCI 250, or COMPSCI 251).
 The department also recommends strongly one year of calculus-based physics.

 Students in all majors and major options in the Department of Mathematical Sciences must complete a "Capstone Experience."
 The aim of the department's capstone experience is to encourage independent learning.
 Students complete a research paper in the context of this course, which satisfies the L&S research requirement.
 Mathematics majors may choose either MATH 599 or MATH 575.
 Students must obtain consent of a professor to enroll in MATH 599.